eriksmith2/CarND-Vehicle-Detection/README.md

 ### Sliding Window Search

 In order to find cars in test images, and ultimately the video, a sliding window search was used.
 The idea is to split the input image into smaller windows that can be analyzed and any windows where a car is detected are added to a list of good windows.
 The parameters that govern the scale and the overlap of the windows were tuned through trial and error on the test images until the search was reliably finding the cars in the image.
+I found that by using a combination of all three color channel's HOG features, as well as the color features (both spatial and histogram) I was able to improve the reliability of the classifier.
 A sample output image and the code are shown below:

 ![alt text][image4]